In this lesson, you’ll be learning everything you need to know about Hanja.

 How many Hanja characters do I need to learn?

 There’s no exact number of Hanja characters you must learn if you’re learning the Korean language.
 However, if you want to recognize Sino-Korean words, 2000 Hanja characters will be a good amount of Hanja.

 How are Hanja and Kanji the same?

 Just like the term hanja means hàn zì (the Chinese word for Chinese characters), so does the Japanese term kanji.
 If you wrote any of them as a traditional Chinese character, they would all look like 漢字.
-In other words, hanja and kanji both mean the Chinese character writing system, with hanja in use in Korea and kanji in Japan.
+In other words, hanja and kanji both mean the Chinese writing system (not spoken language), with hanja in use in Korea and kanji in Japan.

 Why did Korea stop using Hanja?

 Actually, Korea has not stopped using hanja entirely.
 However, it has been largely replaced by 한글 for everyday writing.
 Also, despite 한글 being created in the early 15th century or during the Joseon dynasty, it did not become widespread to use until between the 19th and 20th centuries.
 Until then, hanja was the primary system used for the written word.

 Is Hanja still taught?

 Hanja is still taught today in middle school and high schools.
 They are taught in a separate class from a regular Korean language class.

 Do I need to learn Hanja?